seatable/seatable-admin-docs/docs/configuration/dtable-db-conf.md

 !!! tip "How to choose between keep_backup_num and keep_days"

+    Both options control the cleanup strategy for backups.
 If you want to always keep a few versions of backup for your bases, you should use `keep_backup_num`.
 This is also the default strategy to be used if neither optoin is set. `keep_days` allows you to reduce cost for keeping backups by only keeping backups for defined period.
 Combining with `keep_frequency_days` option, it can save more cost.
 With `keep_days` option, there could be no backup kept for some bases, when the base is not updated for long time.

 ### `[SQL]`